2022 Clapham Book Festival Authors

 Roz Morris* Roz is a Clapham-based writer and novelist.
 She appeared in Readers’ Afternoon at the 2016 Clapham Book Festival.
 Roz talked about her novel Memories of My Future Life.

-Annemarie Neary* is an award-winning Irish-born novelist.
+Annemarie Neary* is an award-winning Irish-born novelist and short story writer.
 Her crime writing debut novel Sirens has attracted widespread praise.
-‘A nail-bitingly tense tale, with writing as sharp and pointed as arrows, where nobody is who they say they are … ‘ Sunday Independent.
-Her new novel ‘The Orphans‘ is a taut, psychological thriller set on Clapham Common.
+“A nail-bitingly tense tale, with writing as sharp and pointed as arrows, where nobody is who they say they are … ” Sunday Independent.
+Her latest novel ‘The Orphans‘ is a taut, psychological thriller set on Clapham Common.

 Leila Segal Leila is a south London based writer who appeared in the Readers’ Afternoon session at the 2016 Clapham Book Festival talking about her first collection of short stories entitled Breathe; Stories from Cuba.